m-rosenbaum/Teacher-Mobility/02_scripts/readme.md

 This folder contains scripts to scrape, clean, and analyze data in this repository.
 The 00_master.do file will run all files, including the R scripts.
 The scripts are organized as follows:

--Insheet (01) scrapes data from the CPS and 5Essentials sites to make it machine readable.
+- **Insheet (01)** scrapes data from the CPS and 5Essentials sites to make it machine readable.
--Cleaning (02) imports the data into Stata and cleans each dataset -Outcome Creation (03) merges data together at the school- and employment-time-levels, and then creates a long dataset for use in analysis.
+- **Cleaning (02)** imports the data into Stata and cleans each dataset
+- **Outcome Creation (03)** merges data together at the school- and employment-time-levels, and then creates a long dataset for use in analysis.
--Analysis (04) creates a summary statistics table and runs a synthetic control model to estimate teacher mobility changes following principal separations.
+- **Analysis (04)** creates a summary statistics table and runs a synthetic control model to estimate teacher mobility changes following principal separations.

 These files are require Stata 15.1 and R 3.6.1.
 The R scripts called by Stata do not use relative references and will need to modified by hand.